Nude on the Moon: Plot

 After landing on the Moon, the pair discover a civilization of topless extraterrestrials led by a Moon Queen with telepathic powers.

 Enamored of Dr. Huntley, the Moon Queen allows the men to take photos of the nudists during their everyday activities.

 Their oxygen running low, the two are forced to return to Earth, realizing in the process that they've left their camera behind and have no proof of the aliens' existence.

 Jeff is dispirited to learn that nobody believes their trip succeeded, but his spirits are lifted when he sees the resemblance between Dr. Nichols's secretary, Cathy, and the Moon Queen.

 The movie ends as the two embrace, signaling the beginning of a new romance.

 Soundtrack

 Nude on the Moon features the original song "I'm Mooning Over You (My Little Moon Doll)" sung by Ralph Young (who also plays a principal role in Wishman's Blaze Starr Goes Nudist under the pseudonym "Russ Martine").
-Young would soon meet Belgian singer Tony Sandler and form Sandler and Young, a successful easy-listening duo, with him.
 The lyrics and melody were written by Wishman's niece, Judith Kushner.
 According to Wishman, future Tonight Show bandleader Doc Severinsen arranged the orchestration but is not credited.